How the race to bottom for projected 2023 NBA draft No. 1 pick Victor Wembanyama is shaping up

 “It’s up to the medical group and to Cade and whatever is best for his health,” head Coach Dwane Casey said.
 “I’m all for it.
 Whatever he decides to do, I’m 100% behind him.”

-The Pistons are 3-7 in the last 10 games and won only three games in November.
+The Pistons are 3-7 in the past 10 games and won only three games in November.
 If Cunningham decides to have surgery and sit out the remainder of the season, it could keep the Pistons in a good spot to land Wembanyama.
-The Pistons haven’t advanced past the first round of the Playoffs since the 2007-08 season and have only made the Playoffs twice in the last 10 years.
+The Pistons haven’t advanced past the first round of the Playoffs since the 2007-08 season and have made the Playoffs only twice in the past 10 years.

 Current record: 6-18

-The young Spurs team had a fiery start to the season, going 5-2, but have since cooled off.
-San Antonio has won only one out of the last 12 games and the injury-depleted Spurs are even without head Coach Gregg Popovich, who is recovering from a minor medical procedure.
+The young Spurs had a fiery start to the season, going 5-2, but have since cooled off.
+San Antonio has won only one out of its past 12 games, and the injury-depleted Spurs are even without head Coach Gregg Popovich, who is recovering from a minor medical procedure.
 Sochan (quad), Wesley (knee), Doug McDermott (ankle), Romeo Langford (ankle), Jakob Poeltl (knee) and Josh Richardson (ankle) are all currently out for the Spurs.

-The Spurs have always been known as an organization that does a great job developing young Talent and having the Hall of Famer Popovich Coach and guide Wembanyama as he enters the league would be worth the painful season of many losses leading into the 2023 NBA draft.
+The Spurs have always been known as an organization that does a great job developing young talent and having the Hall of Famer Popovich Coach and guide Wembanyama as he enters the league would be worth the painful season leading into the 2023 draft.

-This is the Rockets’ third season Rebuilding after trading Russell Westbrook in 2019 and then James Harden in 2021.
-Unlike the Spurs and Thunder that are plagued with injuries, the Rockets have only one player sidelined, wing Jae’Sean Tate.
+This is the Rockets’ third season Rebuilding after trading Russell Westbrook in December 2020 and James Harden in January 2021.
+Unlike the Spurs and Thunder, who are plagued with injuries, the Rockets have only one player sidelined, wing Jae’Sean Tate.

 The Rockets have a lot of young talent with Jalen Green and Kevin Porter Jr. leading the team in scoring.
-Houston is lacking in size and experience in the frontcourt with rookie Jabari Smith Jr. and second-year center Alperen Sengun and would love to add Wembanyama to this young core next season, potentially turning the franchise around.
+Houston lacks size and experience in the frontcourt with rookie Jabari Smith Jr. and second-year center Alperen Sengun.
+The Rockets would love to add Wembanyama to this young core next season, potentially turning around the franchise.

 The Hornets are the dark horse in the race to the bottom and are still without star point guard LaMelo Ball, who re-injured his ankle after stepping on a fan’s foot on Nov.
-16. Gordon Hayward is also out indefinitely after sustaining a fractured shoulder, averaging 15.9 points and 3.6 assists last season.
+16. Gordon Hayward, who averaged 15.9 points and 3.6 assists last season, is also out indefinitely after sustaining a fractured shoulder.

 Charlotte finished over .500 last season for the first time since 2015-16 and appeared to be turning a corner.
 The Hornets started the season with a string of injuries and currently have five players sidelined: Ball (ankle), Hayward (shoulder), Dennis Smith Jr. (ankle), Mark Williams (ankle) and Cody Martin (knee).